Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 -   `recap_end`: The text at the bottom of the recap section; largely ignored by us
 -   `description_meta`: The text before the activity comments section
     -   Here a table `local_table` is created without ExtractTable since this text is redundant and well-read by the local OCR
 -   `descriptions`: The most important component of this program!
 The activity comments section, with detailed text entries recounting each activity.
-Here, precise redaction detection is used to detect black boxes within the text
+Here, precise redaction detection is used to detect black boxes within the text.

 Each of the above variables has the following properties: